greshko/naibbe-cipher/README.md

-# The Naibbe cipher: a substitution cipher that mimics the VMS
+# The Naibbe cipher: a substitution cipher that mimics the Voynich Manuscript

 This repository contains code and datasets associated with the paper: